justunsix/debezium-tests/localdev.md

-**Table of Contents**

-[TOCM]

-[TOC]

-# Option 1 Local Command line
-- Cygwin
-- Local dev reuses existing Linux VMs or container hosting for sandbox development
+# Steps to set up a sandbox environment to test debezium

-# Option 2 Windows Subsystem for Linux (WSL) =
+## Option 1 Windows Subsystem for Linux (WSL) =
-1. Install WSL
+1. Install WSL using instructions below.
 2. Summary of instructions from [Setting up a Windows/Linux dev env](https://dev.to/mattetti/setting-up-a-windows-linux-dev-env-2oi):
 - Launch PowerShell as Administrator (click the start menu, type PowerShell, expand the options and pick run as Administrator).
 - Enter these commands